 Kind of like a little Camden town in Edinburgh?

 Yes, kind of like Camden with all their stalls, but we’re a little different.
-I think everyone was shocked by Camden’s stock range when they walked through it.
+When they walked through Camden’s stock range, I believe everyone was shocked.
 I suppose this stock is scarce.
 Primark has captured much of the popular trend.
 We manage, though.

 Do you do any form of body piercings?